-RAD 100 INTRODUCTION TO RADIOGRAPHY (4 credits) - Not Designed to Transfer
+RAD 100 INTRODUCTION TO RADIOGRAPHY (4 credits) - Undergraduate Non-Transferable (UN)

 This course introduces the student to his/her role as part of the healthcare team as well as the standards of the profession.
 Students will learn the basic concepts associated with radiographic equipment, imaging and radiation protection.
 Skills for achieving success in college are also an area of focus.
-Prerequisite(s): Limited to students in the LMR and/or RT programs
+Prerequisite(s): None

-RAD 102 INTRODUCTION TO RADIOGRAPHIC CLINICAL TOPICS (4 credits) - Not Designed to Transfer
+RAD 102 INTRODUCTION TO RADIOGRAPHIC CLINICAL TOPICS (4 credits) - Undergraduate Non-Transferable (UN)

 This course orients the student to basic positioning terminology, basic image analysis, body landmarks and radiographic positioning principles.
 Students will be introduced to the basic concepts of patient care, radiation protection, and radiographic procedures.
 Students will develop their knowledge of bony anatomy as it relates to radiographic images.
 Ethical issues are an additional area of focus.
-Prerequisite(s): Limited to students in the LMR and/or RT programs
+Prerequisite(s): None

-RAD 121 RADIOGRAPHIC POSITIONING I (4 credits) - Not Designed to Transfer
+RAD 121 RADIOGRAPHIC POSITIONING I (4 credits) - Undergraduate Non-Transferable (UN)

 This course provides the student with the basic knowledge and skills necessary to accurately prepare and position the patient for introductory level procedures.
 Image evaluation criteria will be utilized for each position to determine the anatomy demonstrated, the accuracy of the position, and exposure quality.
 Lab practicum will be used to complement the lecture portion of this course.
-Prerequisite(s): MED 172, RAD 100, RAD 102 Co-requisite: LMR 201(may be taken previously)
+Prerequisite(s): None

-RAD 131 RADIOGRAPHIC POSITIONING II (2 credits) - Not Designed to Transfer
+RAD 131 RADIOGRAPHIC POSITIONING II (2 credits) - Undergraduate Non-Transferable (UN)

 This course provides the student with the knowledge of the anatomical structures as they relate to the radiographic positioning for intermediate level procedures.
 Students are also afforded opportunities to apply critical thinking skills while identifying and correcting positioning and technical errors.
 Lab practicum will be used to complement the lecture portion of this course.
-Prerequisite(s): MED 173, RAD 121 (RTA 122 for RT students)
+Prerequisite(s): None